 Talking about the performance – If we write 5 posts in the first week and then the next 10 days we publish only one post, well.. that is not the right way to build a website.

 We need to be consistent with content creation.
 Let’s say 3 posts per week, that is about 12 posts a month.

 It is always important to deliver quality content.
 Quality content means happy readers and that means a good ranking.
-Besides that, when google update some algorithm as it happens quite often, the ranking of your website won’t be affected that much.
+Besides that, when google updates some algorithm as it happens quite often (the minor updates take place every day), the ranking of your website won’t be affected that much.

-Besides the consistency, we also need to use some “tricks”, or a proper technique in order to get to the 1st page of search engines.
+Besides the consistency, we also need to use some “tricks”, or a proper technique to get to the 1st page of search engines.